-The development of organisational learning is strongly related to the analysis of accident / incident / dangerous occurrences based on external and internal reporting as well as on internal audit results.
-Such analysis is utterly important for the review of unsafe conditions and process disruption, and is part of the basic elements to derive planning of reactive or proactive measures.
+The development of organisational learning is strongly related to the analysis of an accident / incident / dangerous occurrences based on external and internal reporting as well as on internal audit results.
+Such analysis is important for the review of unsafe conditions and process disruption, and is part of the basic elements to derive planning of reactive or proactive measures.

-A safety recommendation is a proposal of a National Investigating Body (NIB), in this case the Railway Accident Investigation Unit (RAIU) to improve railway safety, based on the results of the investigation of one or more accidents or incidents.
+A safety recommendation in terms of the Railway Safety Directive (Directive 2004/49/EC) is a proposal of a National Investigating Body (NIB), in this case the Railway Accident Investigation Unit (RAIU), to improve railway safety, based on the results of the investigation of one or more accidents or incidents.

-Relevant recommendations from the RSC or RAIU (the latter are addressed via the RSC) following accident investigations should be evaluated, in the context of the monitoring system, and implemented if appropriate.
-Also relevant reports/information from LROs and Railway Procurement Agency (RPA) or other relevant sources should be considered and taken into account.
+Relevant recommendations from the RSC or RAIU (the latter are addressed via the RSC, to all of the sector and not the individual actor) following accident investigations should be evaluated, in the context of the monitoring system, and implemented if appropriate.
+Also relevant reports/information from RUs/IMs and keepers or other relevant sources should be considered and taken into account.